welcome to stack

 Customizing Div Blocks with CSS:

 Here’s how you make those columns feel like true side-by-side containers:Inspect the Code: Right-click your page and hit "Inspect" (in Chrome or Firefox).
-That lets you peek under the hood and see the div blocks Carrd created for each column.Add Custom CSS: Once you’ve figured out which div is which, go back to Carrd and toss your CSS into an Embed element.
-You can give each div padding, background colors, borders, shadows—basically dress them up however you want.This gives the illusion of two legit containers sitting next to each other—even though they’re just styled divs inside one container.
+That lets you peek under the hood and see the div blocks that are the "columns".Each div block has their own ID or class.
+Think of this like giving a specific name to the div block so that they can be located with CSS.
+Usually, they are given selectors such as .container-instance-1, or .container-instance-2 and so on.Add Custom CSS: Once you’ve figured out which div is which, go back to Carrd and toss your CSS into an Embed element.
+You can give each div padding, background colors, borders, shadows—basically dress them up however you want.
+I've provided some example code on how I've styled the div blocks in the images below.This gives the illusion of two legit containers sitting next to each other—even though they’re just styled divs inside one container.

 <style>